OTC Pain Medicines and Their Risks

 Acetaminophen and NSAIDs are both good for treating fever and many types of pain.

-These chemicals play a role in body temperature control.
-They can also irritate your
+a role in body temperature control.
+They can also irritate your nerve endings.
+This

-NSAIDs, like ibuprofen, are especially good at easing pain from swelling and inflammation,
+NSAIDs such as ibuprofen are especially good at easing pain from swelling and inflammation.

 Risks of OTC pain relievers